 not all types of investments in Ukraine are eligible for this scheme.
-Simply buying a property in Ukraine by a foreign individual for the required amount (USD 100,000) does not allow a foreign national to get an immigration permit (and, as result, permanent residency permit in Ukraine).
+Simply buying a property in Ukraine by a foreign individual for the required amount (USD 100,000) does not allow a foreign national to get an immigration permit (and, as result, a permanent residency permit in Ukraine).

-In practice, such condition means injection of funds to the share capital of a company, registered in Ukraine or joint investment activity on the territory of Ukraine.
+In practice, such a condition means the injection of funds to the share capital of a company, registered in Ukraine or joint investment activity on the territory of Ukraine.
 After the company with foreign capital is duly registered in Ukraine, it can perform any type of business activity, not prohibited by Ukrainian law and indicated in the statutory documents of the company (including investment activity, trade, services, export/import business activity, etc).

-After investment was made, the foreign national can apply for an immigration permit and after that – for a permanent residence permit in Ukraine.
+After the investment was made, the foreign national can apply for an immigration permit and after that – for a permanent residence permit in Ukraine.

 Step 1 – Application for Immigration Permit

-The application is made to the Migration Service of Ukraine (if the foreigner is in Ukraine) or Ukrainian Consulate of Ukraine in the country of residence of a foreigner (if the foreigner is overseas at the time of application).
+The application is made to the Migration Service of Ukraine (if the foreigner is in Ukraine) or the Ukrainian Consulate of Ukraine in the country of residence of a foreigner (if the foreigner is overseas at the time of application).
 The timeline for obtaining an immigration permit is up to 1 year as defined by law (although, usually, our company receives documents for our clients within 6 months).

 Step 2 – Application for Visa “D”